haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

   It is important, when building a distribution tree, that all Rbridge choose the same link for that tree.
 Therefore, when there are equal cosr paths for a particular tree, all RBridge need to use the same tiebreakers.
 It is also desirable to allow splitting of traffic on as many links as possible.
 For this reason, a simple tiebreaker such as "always choose the parent with lower ID" would not be desirable.
 Instead, **TRILL uses the tree numbre as a parameter in the tiebreaking algorithm**.

-  When building the tree number j, remember all possible equal cost parents for node N.
+  When building the tree number j, remember all possible equal cost parents for node N. After calsulation the entire "tree" (actually, directed graph), for each node N, if N has "p" parents, then order the parents in ascending order according to the 7-octet IS-IS ID considered as an unsigned integer, and number them starting at zero.
+For tree j, choose N's parent as choice j mod p.

+  Note that there might be multiple equal cost link between N and potential parent P that have no pseudonodes, because they are either point-to-point links or pseudonode-suppressed links.
+Such links will be treated as a single link for purpose of tree building, because they all have the sam parent P, whose IS-IS ID is "P.0".

+  In other words, the set of potential parents for N, for the tree rooted at R, consists of those that give equally minimal cost paths from N to R and have distinct IS-IS IDs, based on what is reported in LSPs.

 #### 4.5.2.
 Multi-Destination Frame Checks
 #### 4.5.3.
 Pruning the Distribution Tree